-The foundation of Symantec's application delivery infrastructure, Symantec ProxySG appliances establish points of control that accelerate and secure business applications for users across the distributed organization.
-Symantec appliances serve as an Internet proxy and wide area network (WAN) optimizer.
-The purpose of the appliances is to provide a layer of security between an Internal and External Network (typically an office network and the Internet), and to provide acceleration and compression of transmitted data.
+The Advanced Secure Gateway appliances establish points of control that accelerate and secure business applications for users across the distributed organization.
+ASG serves as an Internet proxy and wide area network (WAN) optimizer.
+The purpose of the appliances is to provide a layer of security between an Internal and External Network (typically an office network and the Internet), to provide acceleration and compression of transmitted data, and to provide advanced threat protection for users and IT infrastructure.

-As the world's leading proxy appliance, the Symantec ProxySG is a powerful yet flexible tool for improving both application performance and security, removing the need for compromise:
+The Advanced Secure Gateway is a powerful yet flexible tool for improving both application performance and security, removing the need for compromise: